Attica, Indiana

 Attica is a city in Logan Township, Fountain County, Indiana, United States.

 History

 Attica was laid out by George Hollingsworth and platted by David Stump in 1825.
 The completion of the Wabash and Erie Canal through the town in 1847 brought a considerable amount of growth to the area, and ended (in Attica's favor) a long-standing rivalry with the neighboring communities of Rob Roy, Williamsport and Covington.

+In the summer of 1849, Attica was incorporated as a town.

-Attica is the nearest town to the location where Paul Dresser is believed to have written the state song, "On the Banks of the Wabash, Far Away", and the bridge over the Wabash River bears his name.
+Attica is the nearest town to the location where Paul Dresser is believed to have written the state song, "On the Banks of the Wabash, Far Away", in 1897, and the bridge over the Wabash River bears his name.

+The growth of Attica led to its inclusion of neighboring unincorporated communities such as Vine, for which a post office has been established in 1895, and remained in operation until it was discontinued in 1900.
+According to one source, the name Vine had been chosen for its brevity.
+Modernly, the location is marked by the southern termination of North Vine School Road.

 The Attica Downtown Historic District, Attica Main Street Historic District, Brady Street Historic District, Marshall M. Milford House, and Old East Historic District are listed on the National Register of Historic Places.